MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/operator/azure-stack-node-actions-tzl.md

 The **Stop** action turns off the node.
 It's the same as pressing the power button.
 It doesn't send a shutdown signal to the operating system.
 For planned stop operations, always try the shutdown operation first.

-This action is typically used when a node is in a hung state and no longer responds to requests.
+This action is typically used when a node no longer responds to requests.

 To run the stop action, open an elevated PowerShell prompt, and run the following cmdlet: